van-sprundel/android-networktask/README.md

 # Android Networktask
 A Network module to pull data from any API and converts it to java objects. (e.g. JSONObject, Drawables etc.)
-This module was made to support the upcoming Android 11 TaskRunner. (since ASync has been deprecated)
+This module was made to support the upcoming Android 11 TaskRunner. (since ASync has been deprecated) Credits to maurict for creating the original code using ASyncTask!

 ## Installation
 Add this to your **build.gradle/app:**